FairwindsOps/goldilocks/docs/advanced.md

 #### VPA Custom Recommender

-If you want a specific namespace to use a custom VPA recommender, then you can label the workload with `goldilocks.fairwinds.com/vpa-recommenders=<recommender-name>` to add a recommender to the VPA specs for that namespace.
+If you want a specific namespace to use a custom VPA recommender, then you can label or annotate the workload with `goldilocks.fairwinds.com/vpa-recommenders=<recommender-name>` to add a recommender to the VPA specs for that namespace.

 #### Workload Specifications